Reference

 Resampler backend.

-Affects speed and quality.
+Affects CPU usage, quality, and clock synchronization precision.
 Some backends may be disabled at build time.

 Values: